 Recommended to readopt

 10-13

-The New York State Council of Health-system Pharmacists supports the adoption of ASHP’s Pharmacy Practice Model Initiative (PPMI) which advocates to significantly advance the health and well-being of patients in hospitals and health systems by developing and disseminating optimal pharmacy practice models that are based on the effective use of pharmacists as direct patient care providers.
-The PPMI will: 1.
+The New York State Council of Health-system Pharmacists supports the adoption of ASHP’s Practice Advancement Initiative (PAI) which advocates to significantly advance the health and well-being of patients in hospitals and health systems by developing and disseminating optimal pharmacy practice models that are based on the effective use of pharmacists and pharmacist extenders as direct patient care providers leveraging technology in the process.
+The PAI will: 1.
 Describe optimal pharmacy practice models that ensure the provision of safe, effective, efficient, and accountable medication-related care for patients in hospitals and health systems, taking into account the education and training of pharmacists, the prospect of enhancing the capacity of pharmacy technicians, and the current and future state of technology.
 2. Identify core patient-care-related services that should be consistently provided by departments of pharmacy in hospitals and health systems.
 3. Foster understanding of and support for optimal pharmacy practice models in hospitals and health systems by patients and caregivers, health care professionals, health care executives, and payers.
 4. Identify existing and future technologies required to support optimal pharmacy practice models in hospitals and health systems.
 5. Identify specific actions that hospital and health-system pharmacists should take to implement optimal practice models.
 6. Determine the tools and resources needed to implement optimal pharmacy practice models in hospitals and health systems

 Recommended to Amend/Revise to reflect PAI

 Review Recommendations from the HOD